csc301-2024-s/13-Engineers-Without-Borders/deliverables/D2/implementation details.md

 - Only for this deliverable, there should be a GUI to freely choose which plots of land are LR (native) or HYC
     - Also choose which adults are assigned to which plots
     - Mainly for testing purposes so the TA can play around with it
+    - **This will most likely be a placeholder solely for testing**, so don't put too much work into making it look pretty
 - This should be implemented in two Unity scenes: one for the plot GUI, another for the Phase 2 GUI

 # PHASE 3